Spaier/Spaier.Recaptcha/README.md

 2. Apply `ValidateRecaptcha` attribute to an action.

 AllowedAction works with V2 or V3.
+Don't specify to skip action check.

 MinimumScore works with V3 and defaults to 0.5

 You can pass a recaptcha response to an action by using the `FromRecaptchaResponseAttribute` with